Skip to main content

 Communication with Mentor Teacher and College Supervisor

-• Teacher candidates are required to contact the mentor teacher(s) immediately after placements are received to establish methods of communication and initial school visits.
+• Teacher candidates are required to contact their mentor teacher(s) immediately after placements are received to establish methods of communication and initial school visits.

-• Teacher candidates may contact their college supervisor with questions and/or concerns at any time.
+• Teacher candidates may contact their university supervisor with questions and/or concerns at any time.

 Suggested Sequence of Experiences for the Teacher Candidate

-• The first week of the student teaching experience should be planned carefully by the mentor teacher, in consultation with college supervisor, to meet the teacher candidate’s needs in establishing a pattern and policy that will be followed throughout the course of the experience.
+• The first week of the student teaching experience should be planned carefully by the mentor teacher, in consultation with the university supervisor, to meet the teacher candidate’s needs in establishing a pattern and policy that will be followed throughout the course of the experience.

 • During the first day, the mentor teacher and the teacher candidate should confer about the day’s work and the activities for the remainder of the first week.